Concrete Paving vs. Interlocking Concrete Pavers: Choosing the Right Solution for Commercial Projects

 Frequently Asked Questions

-2. Are interlocking concrete pavers suitable for vehicles?
+2. Is interlocking concrete paver material suitable for vehicular traffic?

-Yes.
-Commercial-grade pavers are designed to handle vehicle traffic, including fire lanes and parking areas, when installed on a properly engineered base.
+Yes, interlocking pavers are suitable for vehicular traffic, including fire lanes and parking areas, when installed over an engineered base.

 3. Is poured concrete less expensive than pavers?

-4. Can pavers be used to meet stormwater requirements?
+4. Can interlocking pavers be used to meet stormwater management regulations?

-5. Can Prestige Contracting install both systems on the same project?
+5. Can Prestige Contracting install both poured concrete and pavers on the same project?